QTodoTxt/QTodoTxt/README.md

 ###Latest stable release:

-V1.6.0 is released but binary packages have not been made yet and the following links may point to older versions (pip should alway point to latest release).
-If you want the binary releases, generate them, upload file and send a pull request to update the link in this README
+V1.6.0 is released but not all binary packages have been created yet and the following links may point to older versions (pip should alway point to latest release).
+If you want a missing binary release, generate it then contact the authors to upload the file and update the link in this README

 - For Ubuntu / Debian: [.deb package](http://dl.bintray.com/mnantern/deb/qtodotxt_1.4.0_all.deb)
 - For Windows: [Windows installer](https://github.com/QTodoTxt/QTodoTxt/releases/download/1.6.0/qtodotxt_1.6.0.exe)